openlayers/openlayers/tasks/readme.md

 Called internally to generate a `build/exports.js` file optionally with a limited set of exports.

-## `generate-symbols.js`
+## `generate-info.js`

-Called internally to parse the library for API annotations and write out a `build/symbols.json` file.
+Called internally to parse the library for annotations and write out a `build/info.json` file.

 ## `parse-examples.js`